 Tej Kohli knows what it is like to fail.
 In his twenties, the Indian-born, British-based billionaire, made some bad decisions about his growing real estate empire which resulted in him losing everything and having to start from scratch.
 It was an experience, he believes, that has helped to define his work/life philosophy.

 “I rebuilt myself into a big success, and I’m determined to use that success to help rebuild others too,” he says, from his home in Oxfordshire.

-Sheer hard work combined with being in the right place at the right time, enabled his ‘comeback’, thanks to online payment software and other online tools he developed during the dot-com boom.
+Sheer hard work combined with being in the right place at the right time, enabled Tej Kohli to make his ‘comeback’, thanks to online payment software and other online tools he developed during the dot-com boom.

 Now, aged 62, the father-of-two has built his wealth through a number of smart investments, most of which are in ‘deep tech’ – ie technologies not focused on end user services, including artificial intelligence, blockchain, robotics, genomics and biotech.
 He is also a major philanthropist, best-known for his goal to eradicate corneal blindness worldwide by 2035, an objective he has been able to set thanks to the wealth he has accumulated.